-Much to the surprise of the medical community, a recent study showed that Pitocin and postpartum depression and anxiety are linked.
+Much to the surprise of the medical community, a 2017 study showed that Pitocin and postpartum depression and anxiety are linked (not a causation but a link).
 The mothers aren’t surprised.

 I Bet the Numbers Are Even Higher